-Preserved now by law, I Have A Dream underscores the international dimensions of civil rights struggles of the 20th Century and the feelings of solidarity and similarity that Australia’s Aboriginal people have shared with African Americans throughout the ages.
+Even though street art (especially graffiti) is not legal, I Have A Dream is now preserved by law.
+The mural underscores the international dimensions of civil rights struggles of the 20th Century and the feelings of solidarity and similarity that Australia’s Aboriginal people have shared with African Americans throughout the ages.

 Whereas much of the art in this list is a tribute to a community largely swept away by gentrification, Work-Shop styles itself as a place where that community’s artistic tradition might go on.